scottgoering/HeaterMeter-wiki/HeaterMeter-4.3-Assembly.md

 Due to the modular nature of the parts, the build instructions are separated into multiple steps.

 1. Thermocouple SMD soldering
-1. HeaterMeter Main board Assembly
+1. HeaterMeter main board assembly
-1. HeaterMeter LCD board Assembly
+1. HeaterMeter LCD board assembly